History of Salt Lake City: The 20th Century

 In 1907, Salt Lake City was home to Industrial Workers of the World Industrial Union No. 202.

 The city adopted a non-partisan city council in 1911.
 As LDS/non-LDS tensions eased people began to work together for the common good, improving roads, utilities and public healthcare.

 The Great Depression hit Salt Lake City especially hard.
 At its peak, the unemployment rate reached 61,500 people, about 36%.
 The annual per capita income in 1932 was $276, half of what it was in 1929, $537 annually.
 Jobs were scarce.
 Although boosted by federal New Deal programs as well as The Church of Jesus Christ of Latter-day Saints, the economy did not fully recover until World War II.

 After suffering through the depression Salt Lake's economy was boosted during World War II due to the influx of defense industries to the Wasatch Front.
 Demands for raw materials increased Utah's mining industry, and several military installations such as Fort Douglas and Hill Air Force Base were added.

 After the Second World War, Salt Lake City grew rapidly.
 It began to suffer some of the same problems other cities face.
 Urban sprawl became a growing problem due to a combination of rapid growth and an abundance of available land.
 Military and aerospace also became dominant industries.

 Salt Lake began its bid for the Winter Olympics as early as the 1930s, when the Utah Ski Club tried to bring the games to the valley.
 At the time, however, the Summer Olympic host city had the option of hosting the winter games, and all attempts failed.
 Salt Lake tried again throughout the decades until 1995, when the International Olympic Committee announced Salt Lake City as the site of the 2002 Winter Olympics.

 After 132 years in business, ZCMI was sold to the May Department Stores Company in 1999.
-Remaining ZCMI stores, including one in downtown Salt Lake City, were converted into Meier & Frank stores, although the facade still reads "1868 ZCMI 1999".
+Remaining ZCMI stores, including one in downtown Salt Lake City, were converted into Meier & Frank stores, although the historic facade still reads "1868 ZCMI 1999".